aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/updating-and-removing-a-field/_index.md

 For example you can pass a Document object and convert the fields of the specified type from the entire document to static text, or you could pass the [Body](http://www.aspose.com/api/net/words/aspose.words/body) object of a section and convert only fields found within that body.

-When passing a block level node such as a [Paragraph](http://www.aspose.com/api/net/words/aspose.words/paragraph) , be aware that in some cases fields can span across several paragraphs.
+When passing a block level node such as a [Paragraph](http://www.aspose.com/api/net/words/aspose.words/paragraph) , be aware that in some cases fields can span across many paragraphs.
 If this happens then it is recommended to instead pass the parent of the composite to avoid this.

 The **FieldType** enumeration passed to the method specifies what type of field should be convert to static text.
 A field of any other type encountered in the document will be left unchanged.
-Below example shows how to convert all fields of a specified type in a document to static text.
+Below example demonstrates how to convert all fields of a specified type in a document to static text.
 You can download template file of below examples from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Linked%20fields.docx).

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Fields-ConvertFieldsInDocument-ConvertFieldsInDocument.cs" >}}

-Below example shows how to convert all fields of a specified type in a body of a document to static text.
+Below example demonstrates how to convert all fields of a specified type in a body of a document to static text.

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Fields-ConvertFieldsInBody-ConvertFieldsInBody.cs" >}}